Hugius/FabiEngine3D/doc/documents/TERRAIN_EDITOR.md

 - Move the camera with your mouse
 - Press H to toggle debug rendering
 - Press R to toggle the reference box
-- Press F to toggle wireframed rendering
+- Press F to toggle the wire frame
 - Press ESC to go back

 ## Texturing